How Oracy Transforms Learning Engagement and Child Development

 💡 Practical Next Steps

-- Replace a written reflection with a spoken one
+- Try replacing one written reflection this week with a spoken one

-- Use Telmi or voice notes for story planning
+- Use Telmi or voice notes for oral story planning

-- Add “turn and talk” to scaffold difficult ideas
+- Add “turn and talk” as a scaffold for challenging concepts

-- Invite your child to record something they love
+- Invite your child to record a story or explanation of something they love

-- Use prompts like “Why do you think that?” or “Tell me more…”
+- Use dialogue prompts that encourage elaboration: “Why do you think that?” or “Tell me more…”

 💌 Want to Contribute or Learn More?